Benchmarking Differentially Private Tabular Data Synthesis: Experimental Setup

 \section{Experimental Setup}

 Our evaluations aim to (1) compare all well-established methods within our unified framework; (2) explore and verify the importance of preprocessing in DP tabular synthesis tasks; (3) investigate feature selection and synthesis modules of these methods for a more fine-grained comparison.
-The comparison results can validate previous theoretical analysis and guide method selection for different modules within the framework.

-To achieve this, we design three main experiments as follows, (1) \textit{Overall Evaluation}: We evaluate method performance across metrics and datasets; (2) \textit{Preprocessing Investigation}: These experiments focus on the preprocessing investigation by comparing preprocessed datasets with raw ones; (3) \textit{Module Comparison}: We evaluate the effectiveness of different feature selection and synthesis modules by reconstructing algorithms using them.
+The comparison results can validate previous theoretical analysis and guide method selection for different modules within the framework. \Rtwo{To achieve these goals, we design and conduct three main experiments.
+We summarize them and some important findings as follows. \begin{enumerate}[leftmargin=*, label=\textbullet] \item \textit{Overall Evaluation}: We evaluate method performance across metrics and datasets.
+A key observation is that statistical methods like \aim and \privmrf demonstrate better synthesis utility, while under current implementations, deep learning methods can achieve higher time efficiency. \item \textit{Preprocessing Investigation}: These experiments focus on the preprocessing investigation by comparing preprocessed datasets with raw ones.
+Through experiments, we prove that preprocessing is essential in reducing algorithm complexity without introducing much synthesis error. \item \textit{Module Comparison}: Finally, we evaluate the effectiveness of different feature selection and synthesis modules by fixing one module and reconstructing algorithms by changing the other module.
+We find that (1) the adaptive selection strategy can help the algorithm achieve a higher synthesis utility; (2) existing different synthesis modules show their limitations in either utility or scalability. \end{enumerate} }